University Hospitals Plymouth NHS Trust

 Work as part of a multidisciplinary team

-Following a period of Preceptorship take responsibility for the supervision of Health Care Assistants and other learners.
+Following a period of Preceptorship (if required) take responsibility for the supervision of Health Care Assistants and other learners.

 Providing and delivering a high standard of nursing care by initiating and co-ordinating the assessment, planning, implementing and evaluating of individual patients needs based on evidence.
 This includes all aspects of care from admission to discharge including complex discharge planning where there is a need to liase with other agencies and developing of care packages

 Reporting and documenting all relevant nursing/patient needs, communicating changes with other health care professionals in the multi-disciplinary team with ongoing responsibility for patient care as they occur.